 Conservation plays a major part in everything we do in Kafue National Park.
-We work closely together with the Department of National Parks and with Game Rangers International (GRI) on anti-poaching and other conservation goals.
-GRI has its Kafue offices and animal rehabilitation centre on the Mukambi grounds.
+At Mukambi we work closely with several NGOs, including GRI, Panthera and Zambia Carnivore Programme (ZCP), as well as Department of National Parks and Wildlife, supporting anti-poaching as well as other conservation goals.
+Learn more about ZCP below.

 Support of local communities